 The input DCB macro allocates main storage space for a data control block at assembly time.
 Parameters based on the operands specified in the macro are included in the data control block.
 The macro generates no executable code.
 One (and only one) input DCB macro is coded for each process queue to which the application program may direct a GET or a READ macro.
+Only one application program and one GET or READ macro may refer to a process queue at any one time.
 (The GET or READ specifies the name of the input DCB macro; the DCB macro names a DD statement; the DD statement names a process entry in the terminal table.)